dotnet new -i FsLab.Templates dotnet new fslab-journal -lang F# -n Experiment1 cd Experiment1

 The following will process all journals and open them in a web browser:

 FsLab is available on NuGet as

-To use it directly, create a new project (F# Tutorial is a good start in Visual Studio and Xamarin Studio).
-Then add refernece to the FsLab NuGet package and wait until all components are downloaded.
+To use it directly, create a new project (F# Tutorial is a good start in Visual Studio and VSCode).
+Then add reference to the FsLab NuGet package and wait until all components are downloaded.